A Quick Introduction to the Event-Driven Architecture

 With direct calls our system can be designed like this:

-By using the event notification pattern we inform all entities which listen to the change.
+By using the event notification pattern we inform all entities which listen for the change.

 It’s no longer a Customer's responsibility to explicitly inform the billing about the change.
 The direction of dependency is inverted and the Customer doesn't know nor care about the listeners.
 The design allows us to add more services that need to know about the address change without adding changes to the Customer.